Military Review

 Everyone decides for himself.
 But the so-called. "achievements" are diminishing, as are awards with real achievements.

 You are clearly overexcited.
-The article was written in an absolutely working order, and no one from the members of the forum spawns for joy.
-What is the win?
+The article was written in absolutely working order, and no one from the forum users spawns with joy for joy.
+What is the idea of overthinking?

 People calmly launched the device, in a working order experienced some kind of technology.